Check out our answers to FAQs

 Your advantage: unlike the Berlin day ticket, the Berlin Welcome Card is a flexible ticket, in other words, after validation at the transport companies’ (bus & rail) designated machines prior to starting the journey, the printed tickets are valid for the purchased ticket period (48h, 72h or 4, 5, 6 days).
 Online tickets do not have to be separately validated before being used for the first time.
 Their period of validity depends on the specified travel date and the time on the online ticket.
 As regards tickets for 4, 5 or 6 days, the Berlin Welcome Card expires on the last day of validity at 12am.

 - Which types of Berlin Welcome Card are there?

-- Berlin Welcome Card Museum Island (tariff zone Berlin AB or Berlin+Potsdam ABC, valid for one adult including free entry into the museums at Museum Island, except for special exhibitions!
+- Berlin Welcome Card Museum Island (fare zone Berlin AB or Berlin+Potsdam ABC, valid for one adult including free entry into the museums at Museum Island, except for special exhibitions!
 Children up to and including 14 years old travel free on the ticket).

 - Who can you bring along on a Berlin Welcome Card?

 Any number of children up to their 6th birthday can travel free with all types of Berlin Welcome Card.

 What’s more, up to 3 children between the ages of 6 and 14 can also travel free on their parents’ ticket or when accompanying an adult.

 Prams, luggage and one dog can also travel free of charge.
 A reduced-fare travel ticket is required for each additional dog.
 You need an additional bicycle ticket if you want to take your bike.